 Your doctor can also assess you for a more severe form of acid reflux called GERD, which might require more treatment, like medication or even surgery.
 It could also be gastric ulcer disease, which can be dangerous if left untreated.

 "Acid reflux is usually easily treated with diet and lifestyle changes," Dykstra says.
 "However, it is possible that other conditions are causing it, such as infection, food intolerances or other disorders.
 It's important to discuss symptoms with your physician to determine the cause."

 She also recommends seeking help from a registered dietitian.
-"The goal is to avoid restricting foods if possible," she says, "and a dietitian can help you figure out how to do that."
+"The goal is to avoid restricting foods if possible," she says.
+"A dietitian can help you figure out how to do that."